ScottDikowitz/Instashare/README.md

 ## Minimum Viable Product

-SnapShare is a clone of Instagram written in Ruby on Rails utilizing React/flux architecture that mimics key aspects of the site and also adds some extras, including:
+Instashare is a clone of Instagram written in Ruby on Rails utilizing React/flux architecture that mimics key aspects of the site and also adds some extras, including: